Nested Hilbert schemes on surfaces: Virtual fundamental class: Nested Hilbert schemes on surfaces

-The compatibility of the exact triangles of transitivity for each row in the above diagram (see Step 2 in the proof of Lemma \ref{commut} for more details of a similar argument) implies the commutative diagram where $\at(\i{n_1}):\i{n_1}\to \pi^*\Omega_{\S{n_1}}\otimes \i{n_1}$ is the Atiyah class.
-The claim now follows from this and the construction of the map $\alpha$ using the Atiyah class $\at(\Phi)$ in Step 2 of proof of Proposition \ref{rel}.
-For simplicity define and denote by $\Eb$ the right hand side of the expression in the proposition.
+On the other hand, the transitivity triangles of the bottom two rows of \eqref{ddd} imply that the top row in \eqref{ddd1} is in fact the composition where $\at(\i{n_1})$ is the (pullback of the) usual Atiyah class.
+The claim now follows from this and the construction of the map $\alpha$ using the class $\at_{\red}(\Phi)$ in Step 2 of proof of Proposition \ref{rel}.
+To ease the notation let and denote by $\Eb$ the right hand side of the expression in the proposition.
 By Proposition \ref{rel}, $\Fbrv=\cone\left(\Bb\to \Cb\right)$, so by \eqref{tanhilb} and the claim above, \eqref{reltoabs} can be rewritten as

 Consider the commutative diagram

 in which the bottom row is the natural exact triangle.
 Taking the cone of the diagram one gets the exact triangle Next consider the commutative diagram